Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Introduction

-W.l.o.g. we assume in the following that $\U\subseteq [0,1]^{m}$ is convex, full-dimensional with $e_i\in\U$ for all $i\in\{1,\dots, \numu\}$, and \textit{down-monotone}, i.e. $\forall \uvec\in\U, \nullvec\leq\uvec'\leq\uvec \colon \uvec'\in\U$.
-Down-monotonicity holds because $\umat,\uconst,\uvec$ are all non-negative and thus constraints only simplify for smaller values of $\uvec$.
-Convexity holds due to the linearity of the problem, and $\unitvec_i\in\U\subseteq[0,1]^\numu$ holds as $\umat$ can be rescaled appropriately.
-We note that the non-negativity assumption of the right hand side does restrict the problem space.
-As \citet{Bertsimas2012} point out, this assumption prevents the introduction of uncertain or constant upper bounds.
+Unless explicitly stated otherwise, we assume w.l.o.g. that the following assumption holds throughout the paper. \begin{assumption} $\U\subseteq [0,1]^{m}$ is convex, full-dimensional with $e_i\in\U$ for all $i\in\{1,\dots, \numu\}$, and \textit{down-monotone}, i.e., $\forall \uvec\in\U, \nullvec\leq\uvec'\leq\uvec \colon \uvec'\in\U$. \end{assumption} Down-monotonicity holds because $\umat,\uconst,\uvec$ are all non-negative, and thus constraints become less restrictive for smaller values of $\uvec$.
+Convexity holds due to the linearity of the problem, and $\unitvec_i\in\U\subseteq[0,1]^\numu$ holds as $\U$ is compact and $\umat$ can be re-scaled appropriately.
+We note that the non-negativity assumption of the right-hand side does restrict the problem space.
+As Bertsimas and \mbox{Goyal \cite{Bertsimas2012}} point out, this assumption prevents the introduction of uncertain or constant upper bounds.
 However, upper bounds in other decision variables are still possible as $\dmat$ is not restricted, and $\umat, \uconst$ can be zero.
-Overall, Problem (\ref{eq:problem_formulation}) covers a wide range of different problem classes including network design \citep{Ordonez2007, Wang2020}, capacity planning \citep{Laguna1998, Mulvey1995, Paraskevopoulos1991}, as well as versions of inventory management \citep{BenTal2009a, Solyali2016} where capacities are unbounded or subject to the decision makers choice.
+Overall, \mbox{Problem (\ref{eq:problem_formulation})} covers a wide range of different problem classes including network design \cite{Ordonez2007, Wang2020}, capacity planning \cite{Laguna1998, Mulvey1995, Paraskevopoulos1991}, as well as versions of inventory management \cite{BenTal2009a, Solyali2016} where capacities are unbounded or subject to the decision makers choice.

+In the context of multi-stage decision making, some works require \textit{stagewise} uncertainty, i.e., that the uncertainty set $\U$ consists of uncertainty sets $\U_1,\dots,\U_T$ for each stage, see, e.g., \cite{Bertsimas2010, Bertsimas2011, Georghiou2019}.
+Like other approaches based on decision rules \cite{Kuhn2011, Bertsimas2015b}, we do not need these restricting assumptions.
+However, we show how to utilize the existence of such a structure in Section \ref{sec:bounds}.